ScazLab/interruptions/README.md

-# interruptions
+# Interruptions Training
-Generalizability interruptions assets
+An online study implemented in the Unity Game Engine, exploring the factors that make interruptions training effective.